Next International Museum DayThursday, 18 May 2023

 The day is hosted by the International Council of Museums (ICOM) which invites museums all over the world to participate in the day's commemorations.
 ICOM encourages museums to engage with the public, and teach them about museums' contributions to our education, and to society's development.

 History of International Museum Day

-In 1977, the International Council of Museums set out to create a day where museums around the world could promote their role in the community, and to educate people on how important it is to visit and support museums, as they are such a crucial source of education, and what connects us to our past and history.
+In 1977, the International Council of Museums set out to create a day when museums around the world could promote their role in the community, and educate people on how important it is to visit and support museums.
+Highlighting how valuable and crucial they are as a source of education, and a tool that connects us to our past and history.

 One of ICOM's goals is to support the global museum community and to protect objects of cultural heritage, that preserve history and are significant for different cultures.

 This holiday has been celebrated ever since, and it has risen in popularity with more and more countries and museums joining the day's activities over the years.
 More recently, around 30,000 museums in over 150 countries have participated on International Museum Day.

 Every year there is a different theme highlighted for International Museum Day, which reflects a particular preoccupation that is affecting the international museum community.
 Some past themes have included:

 2017 - Museums and Contested Histories: Saying the unspeakable in museums